opensearch-project/documentation-website/README.md

 ## How the website works

-This repository contains [Markdown](https://guides.github.com/features/mastering-markdown/) files organized into Jekyll "collections" (e.g., `_search-plugins`, `_opensearch`, etc.).
+This repository contains [Markdown](https://guides.github.com/features/mastering-markdown/) files organized into Jekyll "collections" (e.g., `_search-query`, `_opensearch`, etc.).
 Each Markdown file correlates with one page on the website.

 Using plain text on GitHub has many advantages: